-As you prepare your visit to the top of the Napa Valley in Calistoga, you will, no doubt, plan to visit wineries, tasting rooms and spas.
+As you prepare to visit the top of the Napa Valley in Calistoga, you will, no doubt, plan to visit wineries, tasting rooms and spas.
 In between imbibing and detoxifying, the practicality of nourishment is necessary.
 But, in the form of a foodie experience, replenishing your energy level can be a lot of fun, especially with the plentiful dining options in downtown Calistoga.
-Below is a guide with suggestions on where and what to eat in Calistoga so you can plan out your perfect Foodie Experience Itinerary.
+Below is a guide with suggestions on where and what to eat in Calistoga to plan your perfect Foodie Experience Itinerary.

 Check into your hotel and begin getting settled in Calistoga.
 Consider staying at Craftsman Inn, a beautiful Craftsman-style bed and breakfast that features a delicious gourmet breakfast every morning made with recipes from the owner’s published cookbook, Inn Food.
-If a full breakfast at your hotel is a must-have for you, also try the Calistoga Wayside Inn, The Francis House or the Chelsea Garden Inn, all quaint beds-and-breakfast located close to town.
-On the other hand, if you prefer to begin the day prepping a homemade meal from scratch, you will love the Chanric Inn, a stunning historic home with contemporary decor and a fully equipped kitchen.
+If a full breakfast at your hotel is a must-have for you, also try The Francis House or the Chelsea Garden Inn, all quaint beds-and-breakfast located close to town.

 Your palate will acclimate to the seasons of Northern California with lunch inside or on the outdoor patio of Solbar at Solage, an Auberge Resort.
 Executive Chef Gustavo Rios creates inventive, yet classic Napa Valley dishes utilizing farm-fresh, seasonal ingredients to serve unique, flavorful dishes.